kish0211/git/main.md

 This is my first commit
-This is 2nd commit in main branch this is my ongoing chnages, not yet completed
+This is 2nd commit in main branch this is commit in feature branch